reduxjs/redux/docs/recipes/UsageWithTypescript.md

 :::caution

 Don't forget that **the default `useDispatch` hook does not know about thunks**, and so dispatching a thunk will cause a type error.
-Be sure to [use an updated form of `Dispatch` that recognizes thunks](#define-root-state-and-dispatch-types) in your components.
+Be sure to [use an updated form of `Dispatch` in your components that recognizes thunks as an acceptable type to dispatch](#define-root-state-and-dispatch-types).

 :::